 God in sending Jesus back into the world, is sending Jesus on a mission to both redeem his people, and to punish his enemies.
 And that is the question Jesus is asking the world.
 What does it profit us to gain the world, and lose our lives upon his return?

-And upon discovering these things, the righteous man in Psalm one is taking delight in the law of God because the law in which he meditates on day and night is God’s instruction on how to prepare and escape his wrath against his enemies.
-Therefore, “Blessed are they that mourn: for they shall be comforted.”
-Matthew 5:4.
+Upon discovering these things, the righteous man in Psalm one is taking delight in the law of God because the law on which he meditates day and night is God’s instruction on how to prepare and escape his wrath against his enemies.